ValyrianTech/hivemind-python/hivemind/README_runpod.md

-# Hivemind Protocol Web App
+# Hivemind Protocol Web App on Runpod

 A web app implementation of the Hivemind Protocol, providing a user-friendly interface for creating and participating in decentralized decision-making processes.
 The Hivemind Protocol is a decentralized decision-making protocol implementing Condorcet-style Ranked Choice Voting with IPFS-based data storage and Bitcoin-signed message verification.

 ## One-click deploy
 Everything is ready to go, including the IPFS node, no need to configure anything.

-## Lightweight
-No GPU needed, the cheapest CPU pod is more than enough.

 ## Documentation
 - [Hivemind Protocol Documentation on GitHub](https://github.com/ValyrianTech/hivemind-python)